sergio-costas/lxcraft/README.md

       - lint

 * vmname contains the name for the LXC container

 * image: the image from which generate the container

-* snaps: a list with the snaps to install inside the container before building the snap.
+* snaps: an optional list with the snaps to install inside the container before building the snap.
 They can be obtained from the store or from a local file.
 If it is local, the name can contain wildcards, in which case the most recent file matching the expression will be installed.
 An important detail is that the order is preserved, so it is possible to specify a local snap to be installed before another from the store that depends on that, thus ensuring that the local will be installed.
+Each snap can have these elements:

+  * store: it means that the snap must be downloaded from the SNAP store

+  * local: the snap is located in the local drive, in the specified path

+  * classic: the snap requires the --classic parameter to be installed

+  * edge: only for 'store' snaps, specifies to install from latest/edge

 * debs: contains a list of .deb files to be installed inside the container before building the snap.
+It is optional.

 ## Using lxcraft